VascoRafaelAzevedo/Critical-Systems-Software-Learning/README.md

-# 🧠 Critical Systems Engineering Journey
+# Low Level Software Journey

-> **My personal path to mastering real-time, embedded, and high-assurance software.**
+> **My personal path to real-time, embedded, and high-assurance software.**
-> Focused on safety-critical systems for aerospace ✈️, automotive 🚗, medical 🏥, finance 💰, and beyond.
+> Focused on safety-critical systems for aerospace ✈️, automotive 🚗, medical 🏥, and beyond.

 ---

 ## 🎯 Objective

-To become a systems software engineer specialized in building **reliable**, **safe**, and **secure** embedded and critical software.
+To become a software engineer specialized in building **reliable**, **safe**, and **secure** software.
 This repository documents my learning, experimentation, and development process across C, C++, Rust, formal methods, and real-time systems.

 *Aligned with a future Master's in Critical Systems Software Engineering + BSc in Software Engineering.*